septentrio-gnss/Septentrio-ArduPilot-Autopilot/README.md

 Our autopilot software is capable of controlling almost any vehicle system imaginable, from conventional airplanes, quad planes, multi-rotors, and helicopters to rovers, boats, balance bots, and even submarines.
 It is continually being expanded to provide support for new emerging vehicle types.

+## Getting started
+To get started with ArduPilot and a Septentrio receiver, follow the [getting started guide](getting_started.md).

 ## Releases
 The releases on this repository are verified by Septentrio.
 Every Septentrio release ends with "-septentrio".
 Other releases are verified by ArduPilot but may not support Septentrio receivers.
 ### 3.5 Septentrio heading support